Diseases

 • Conditions that favour spread

-Large flocks, extensive breeding, sharing common pastures, poor management practices (particularly in intensive breeding), poor hygiene, and unawareness of the disease unregulated movement of infected animals; low standards of animal sanitation and husbandry; no segregation of birthing animals and clean-up of post birth tissues and fluids; incorrect disposal of aborted foetuses and associated materials.
+Poor animal tracking, large flocks/herds, extensive breeding, transhumance, sharing common pastures, poor management practices (particularly in intensive breeding), poor hygiene, unawareness of the disease and unregulated movement of infected animals; low standards of animal sanitation and husbandry; no segregation of birthing animals and clean-up of post birth tissues and fluids; incorrect disposal of aborted foetuses and associated materials.

-In the case of ruminants (and, therefore, humans), absence of vaccination could be considered a main condition.
+In the case of ruminants (and, therefore, humans), no vaccination could be considered a main condition.

-GAPS: Legislation: it would be convenient to allow Brucella free but vaccinated animals some trade movements (i.e., destination feedlots and slaughterhouses).
+It would be convenient to allow brucellosis-free but vaccinated cattle and small ruminants some trade movements (i.e., destination feedlots and slaughterhouses).
 This would avoid premature abandon of vaccination.

 • Detection and Immune response to infection